 If you are collecting your BRP from a Post Office, please go to the Post Office direct to collect your BRP card.
 Unless you have specified a specific Post Office, it will usually default to the Northumberland Avenue Post Office.
-You will need to send a copy/photo of your BRP (front and back) to firstname.lastname@example.org after collecting it.
+You will need to send a copy/photo of your BRP (front and back) to email@example.com after collecting it or bring it to the Student Services Reception to enable us to update your student record.

-If you are unsure of your BRP card collection location, please check your visa decision communication you received from UK Visas and Immigration which will confirm this.
+If you are unsure of your BRP card collection location, please check your visa application, to do this you will need to log back into your application form.

 Biometric Residence Permit (BRP)